TNC Archive 2020

 Heartbroken after a bad breakup, Angie finds comfort in her best friend Abigail, who helps her sign up for a dating app.
 Angie’s new online suitor, however, is not what he seems.

-Hi Hannah thank you for talking to TNC, how are you held up during these very strange times?
+Hi Hannah thank you for talking to The New Current, how are you held up during these very strange times?

 Strangely!
 Ha.
 Actually, I’ve been fortunate in many ways, but there’s also been a lot afoot.
 I completed the entirety of the Succor post during lockdown, and was in development for my TV show Badger (in a wholly virtual writers room) and just two days ago wrapped on a feature shooting in Northern Ontario.
 But I also lost my father mid April, Easter Sunday in fact.
 So it’s been a lot, now that I look at all that.
 But to be honest, Succor has been a true joy.
 And a constant pleasure to be working on and continuing to think about, as it moves into festival time.